 Because most sculptors work freelance, it is difficult to give a starting salary.
 Fees can vary depending on the size and nature of the work.
 There is an interactive artist's fees toolkit in the Resources section of the Artist's Information Company website (you need to be a member to access this).

 Some sculptors find work as an artist in residence, which can last for any period between one month and one year.
 The pay for this varies widely and some residencies may include free accommodation and use of a studio and equipment.

-- You usually need a degree in fine art or art and design, specialising in sculpture.
+You usually need a degree (SCQF Level 9-10) in fine art or art and design, specialising in sculpture.

-- There are BA Honours degrees in Sculpture at the University of Edinburgh (Edinburgh College of Art), Contemporary Art Practice (Sculpture) at Robert Gordon University, Fine Art (Sculpture specialism) at the University of Dundee, and Fine Art – Sculpture and Environmental Art at Glasgow School of Art.
+There are BA Honours degrees (SCQF Level 10) in Sculpture at the University of Edinburgh (Edinburgh College of Art), Contemporary Art Practice (Sculpture) at Robert Gordon University, Fine Art (Sculpture specialism) at the University of Dundee, and Fine Art – Sculpture and Environmental Art at Glasgow School of Art.

-If you have a degree in art, there are postgraduate courses (Master of Art and Master of Fine Art degree) in Contemporary Art Practice (Sculpture) at the University of Edinburgh (Edinburgh College of Art).
+If you have a degree in art, there are postgraduate courses) (Master of Art and Master of Fine Art degree) (SCQF Level 11) in Contemporary Art Practice (Sculpture) at the University of Edinburgh (Edinburgh College of Art).

-You could start by taking a National Certificate (NC) or National Qualification (NQ) (formal entry requirements not always needed) or a Higher National Certificate (HNC) (2 Highers normally needed for entry) in an art and design subject.
-This might lead to further study for a Higher National Diploma (HND) or a degree.
+You could start by taking an NC or NQ (SCQF Levels 4-6) (formal entry requirements not always needed) or an HNC (SCQF Level 7) (2 Highers normally needed for entry) in an art and design subject.
+This might lead to further study for a HND (SCQF Level 8) or a degree.